Mesenchymal Stromal Cells

 How will this improve Sweden’s capabilities within ATMPs?

-This project´s deliverables are amongst others infrastructure and knowledge on how to set up clinical trials using non-substantially manipulated cell therapy products manufactured in closed bioreactors.
+This project´s deliverables are amongst others infrastructure and knowledge on how to set up clinical trials using cell therapy products manufactured in a hospital setting in closed bioreactors.
 This information will be disseminated to any interested party, and we want to help with the implementation of manufacturing cellular therapies at hospitals for treating diseases!
 Hopefully this is an alternative solution to bring advanced therapies to Swedish patients.

 For more information please Contact: Emma Adolfsson or Maria Ekman, 019-602 00 21